NISA

 Engagement is not simply about providing information.
 We want the community to engage proactively with us too.

-NISA is a project that is ultimately about delivering for people and the future and we believe that everyone should have an opportunity to have an input in the design and development of the project.
+NISA is a project that is ultimately about delivering for people and the future and we believe that everyone should have an opportunity to have an input into how the design is developed and delivered.

-In the interest of making sure that our engagement with the community is as comprehensice as possible, we encourage anyone with feedback to use our Engagement Area, or email Jim O'Reilly on enquiries@northirishseaarray.ie.
+In the interest of making sure that our engagement with the community is as comprehensive as possible, we encourage anyone with feedback or a project query to use our Engagement Area, or email Jim O'Reilly on enquiries@northirishseaarray.ie.

 Complete our short anonymous survey